 What is Flash corrosion?

 Flash corrosion occurs on steel after a few minutes to a few hours after cleaning is done.
 Often with the use of Ultra high-pressure water jetting (UHPWJ).
-Flash corrosion occurs quickly, especially when water films reside on the steel surface, as it often does with conventional UHPWJ.
+Flash corrosion occurs quickly, primarily when water films reside on the steel surface, as it often does with conventional UHPWJ.

 Ultra-high pressure water jetting advantages and disadvantages

 - Removes salt and rust in one step.